 What are the powers and duties of a JP?

 The main duty of a JP is to act as an independent and objective witness for legal documents and proceedings.
-This includes witnessing or attesting the execution of a document, take an affidavit or statutory declaration, certify a true copy of an original document and certifying the identity of a person.
-For more information see key documents, including the Justice of the Peace Handbook
+This includes witnessing or attesting to the execution of a document, taking an affidavit or statutory declaration, certifying a true copy of an original document and certifying the identity of a person.
+For more information and to download key documents including the Justice of the Peace Handbook and the Code of Conduct, visit the Attorney-General's Department website.

-A Justice of the Peace must not provide legal advice when acting in their capacity as a justice [reg 6].
+A Justice of the Peace must not provide legal advice when acting in their capacity as a JP [Justices of the Peace Regulations 2021 (SA) Schedule 1 clause 6].

 Code of Conduct

-JPs must comply with a code of conduct [see Justices of the Peace Regulations 2021 (SA) sch 1].
-This includes not charging a fee for services, acting within their powers, not divulging confidential information and not acting where they have a conflict of interest.
-Importantly, they can not administer an oath, witness an instrument or take a declaration from a person they believe does not hold the mental capacity to do so.
-For more information see the Justice of the Peace Code of Conduct
+JPs must comply with a Code of Conduct [contained in the Justices of the Peace Regulations 2021 (SA) Schedule 1].
+This includes always acting within their powers and the conditions of their appointment, not charging a fee for services, not divulging confidential information and not acting where they have a conflict of interest.
+Importantly, they cannot administer an oath, witness an instrument or take a declaration from a person they believe does not hold the mental capacity to do so.
+To learn more, read the Justice of the Peace Code of Conduct.

-A retired JP must not use “JP (retired)" for the purpose of advancing the person’s business or commercial interests [Justices of the Peace Regulations 2021 (SA) Schedule 2- Code of Conduct for Retired Justices of the Peace].
+A retired JP must not use the title “JP (retired)" to advance their business or commercial interests [Justices of the Peace Regulations 2021 (SA) Schedule 2].

 Services